jiscdev/analytics-udd/udd/student.md

 ### Notes
 If a learner's learning difficulty is unknown, then code '1' should be used for those cases.
-Omitting this property may hinder the development or use of an effective analytics model.

 ## DIFFLEARN2